tkubic/GridfinityShadowMaker/README.md

    - Download and install the latest version of Python from [python.org](https://www.python.org/).
 Ensure to add Python to your system PATH.
 2. **Install Dependencies**:
    - Run `install_extensions.bat` to install all required dependencies from `requirements.txt`.

+## Credits
+This project uses code from [kennetek's gridfinity-rebuilt-openscad](https://github.com/kennetek/gridfinity-rebuilt-openscad) project for creating the Gridfinity base bins.

 ---